 As you continue your outreach efforts, you should constantly build upon your list.
 Be on the lookout for additional reporters who seem to be covering industry topics for your local media or new broadcast programs airing relevant information.
 Periodically call each outlet-especially prior to a news announcement-to be certain your press list is up-to-date.

-If you need a customized media list for your area, please contact Kelly Loussedes at kloussedes@nahu.org or 202-595-3074.
+If you need a customized media list for your area, please contact Kelly Loussedes at kloussedes@nabip.org.

 A. 1.
 PRINT, BROADCAST, TRADE SAMPLES